chawyehsu/is-www-used-more-than-no-www/README.md

 ### Contributions (Add sites)

 Edit [`sites.json`](public/sites.json) file, add your site domain to corresponding array.
-Please keep the domains array **unique sort**，then open a pull-request and wait. :D
+Please keep the domains array **unique sort**, then open a pull-request and wait. :D

 **FAQ: how to see a site is using www or not?**